Peace dollar: Competition

 Sometime after the December 1920 hearing requested by the ANA, the chairman of the U.S. Commission of Fine Arts, Charles Moore, became aware of the proposed congressional action, and decided to investigate.
 Moore, together with Commission member and Buffalo nickel designer James Earle Fraser, met with Mint Director Baker on May 26, 1921, and they agreed that it would be appropriate to hold a design competition for the proposed dollar, under the auspices of the Commission.
 This was formalized on July 26 with the Commission's written recommendation to the Mint that a competition, open only to invited sculptors, be used to select designs.
-The winner of the competition was to receive $1,500 prize money, while all other participants would be given $100.
-On July 28, President Harding issued Executive Order 3524, requiring that coin designs be submitted to the Commission before approval by the Treasury Secretary.
+The winner of the competition was to receive $1,500 (Note: equivalent to $ in adjusted for inflation) prize money, while all other participants would be given $100.
+(Note: equivalent to $ in adjusted for inflation) On July 28, President Harding issued Executive Order 3524, requiring that coin designs be submitted to the Commission before approval by the Treasury Secretary.
 In early September, following the failure of the bill, Baker contacted Moore, putting the matter aside pending congressional action.